The double hull VLCC 'Limburg', b.

 operations.

-will no doubt determine the exact cause and events of the
+repairs will no doubt determine the exact cause and events

-damage was caused by a criminal attack of a small boat with
+initial damage was caused by a criminal attack of a small

-explosives - a terrorist attack.
-It rammed the tanker and
+boat with explosives - a terrorist attack.
+It rammed the

-delivered the explosives that exploded both inside and
+tanker and delivered the explosives that exploded both

-outside the double hull - and blow the side shell outboard
+inside and outside the double hull - and blow the side shell

+indeed.
 Where did this boat come from?
-What was the purpose of such
+What was the purpose

-a stupid attack?
-The damage was thus a big hole in the outer
+of such a stupid attack?
+The damage was thus a big hole in

 Water then flowed into the empty side ballast tank and